bachelor of theology degree

 This course is a study of the historical background and text of the Book of Romans.
 The five major divisions of the book which deal with Sin, Salvation, Sanctification, Sovereignty, and Service, are emphasized with distinctions made between the doctrinal section and the practical sections.
 Theological patterns are shown in the development of the course.

-BIBL NT 104 THE BOOK OF GALATIANS
+BIBL NT 165 THE BOOK OF ACTS

 COURSE DESCRIPTION

-CHH2 101 CHURCH HISTORY I
+CHH1 101 CHURCH HISTORY I

 COURSE DESCRIPTION